MCU Connection Guide

 5. Save and Restart

-- Click SAVE & RESTART in the upper right corner.
+- Click SAVE & RESTART in the top right corner.
 Klipper will save the configuration and restart the service.

-- If an error appears, please ignore it for now.
+- If an error occurs, please ignore it for now.

-- Subsequently, completely power off all devices (including the host and all MCUs).
+- Then, completely power off all devices (including the host and all secondary MCUs).

-- Important: A complete power-off is mandatory; otherwise, subsequent steps cannot be performed.
+- Important: Ensure a complete power-off is performed; otherwise, the subsequent steps cannot proceed.

 Step 2: Detect Devices and Confirm Firmware Type